-The late John Lewis was a civil rights hero and U.S. Senator and there is a beautiful John Lewis Mural on the corner of Auburn Avenue and Jesse Hill Jr. Drive dedicated to him.
-Muralist Sean Schwab created the 70-foot high mural shows a picture of Lewis with one word — “Hero.”
-Enough said.
+The late John Lewis was a civil rights hero and U.S. congressman.
+There is a John Lewis Mural on the corner of Auburn Avenue and Jesse Hill Jr. Drive.
+Muralist Sean Schwab created the 70-foot high likeness accompanied with the word, “Hero.”

-Right outside the Mercedes-Benz Stadium is “Rise Up,” a striking 42-foot tall falcon by Budapest sculptor Gábor Miklós Szöke.
-It’s the largest freestanding bird sculpture in the world, and of course, it’s perched on a football to help spur on the Atlanta Falcons to victory.
+Right outside Mercedes-Benz Stadium is “Rise Up,” a striking 42-foot tall falcon by Budapest sculptor Gábor Miklós Szöke.
+It’s the largest freestanding bird sculpture in the world, and, of course, it’s perched on a football to help spur the Atlanta Falcons to victory.

 The Shade, placed outside the Stent Family Wing of the High Museum of Art, is a sculpture by Auguste Rodin.
-It was donated by the French after an aborted takeoff at Orly Field near Paris in 1962 that killed more than 100 Atlantan art lovers.
+It was donated by the French after an aborted takeoff at Orly Field near Paris in 1962 killed more than 100 Atlanta art patrons.

 Also at the High Museum of Art is “World Events,” an aluminum sculpture by Tony Cragg, which sits outdoors of the Calloway Plaza, which is on the south side of the Memorial Arts Building.